recoskyler/SAUCER/README.md

 ### Installation

+This extension is not available on Chrome Web Store for obvious reasons.

 1. Download all files and place them in a folder.
 Folders location does not matter.
 2. Open Google Chrome or a Chromium based browser.
 3. Open 'Extensions' page.
 Click on the three dots or menu icon on the top-right corner.
 'More Tools' > 'Extensions'.